 When the American portion began, it became especially heartwarming as the bride and groom had written their own vows.
 “It’s really hard to put that much emotion out there in front of everyone!” describes the bride.
 “I remember feeling so, so special listening to Tom.”
 For the groom, he remembers feeling especially moved as his bride walked down the aisle.
 She looked radiant in a timeless strapless silk gown, carrying a luscious bouquet of all-white orchids.
 “My lip was quivering; I was trying to hold it together,” confides Tom.
 “She looked stunning.”

-"Find moments during the planning process to slow down and have fun with your partner.
-For us, it was dancing in our tiny apartment trying to figure out what entrance song we wanted, or stopping somewhere fun on the way to see the venue.
+"Find moments during the planning process to slow down and have fun with your partner...
 These are things we really cherish now, in addition to the best day of our lives!"

 After a delightful dinner service, guests enjoyed a choice of three wedding-cake flavors.
 “It was really important to Tom that we had flavors that people wanted to eat,” Teaba notes.
 The couple settled on vanilla with chocolate marble cake, banana-flavored cake with mascarpone cream, and chocolate cake with Reese’s Peanut Butter Cups, as peanut butter is the couple’s favorite snack.
 “We currently go through three jars a week!” she laughs.